Pyrdacor/Ambermoon/Disks/Bugfixing/German/AdditionalFixes.md

 - Fixed harp quest
   - You need the elf harp to get the crystal harp
   - You can now also show/give the elf harp instead of the strings
+- When entering Dor Kiredon for the first time all party members will learn the dwarf language.

 ## Version 1.07